 Bee City USA

-In 2020, the City Council and Mayor adopted a resolution designating Bellingham a Bee City USA.
+In 2020, the City Council and former Mayor adopted a resolution designating Bellingham as a Bee City USA.
 As a Bee City USA, the City of Bellingham is committed to protecting and expanding pollinator habitat and implementing a bee-safe integrated pest management (IPM) plan on all public spaces.

 What is a Bee City USA?

 The United States is home to over 3,600 native bee species, as well as introduced species such as the honeybee.
-Bees are very effective pollinators, locally bees are crucial to Whatcom County’s berry industry.
-In recent decades, bee populations have been in steep decline due to habitat loss and the wide-spread use of pesticides; up to 40% of pollinator species are at risk of extension due to human impacts.
-Cities across the United States are becoming Bee City USA affiliates.
+Bees are very effective pollinators.
+Locally, bees are crucial to Whatcom County’s berry industry.
+In recent decades, bee populations have been in steep decline due to habitat loss and the widespread use of pesticides; up to 40% of pollinator species are at risk of extinction due to human impacts.

+Cities across the United States are becoming Bee City USA affiliates to support bee populations.
 Bee City USA affiliates pledge to conserve native pollinators by increasing native plants, providing nesting sites and reducing the use of pesticides.
 As a Bee City USA affiliate, Bellingham has pledged to create and expand pollinator-friendly habitat and adopt an integrated pest management (IPM) plan designed to prevent pest problems, reduce pesticide use and expand the use of non-chemical pest management methods.
-These pledges will be reflected in the City’s Comprehensive Plan.

 How You Can Help